 If you periodically need to buy something for the science enthusiast in your life, we’ve got our ion some great science gifts that are sure to get a reaction.

 When a love of science and food collide, this one makes a brilliant gift.
 This spice rack “chemistry” set is made of wood with glass accessories that include nine test tubes for spices, three flasks for sugar, salt, and pepper, a flask for olive oil, and 36 stickers to label each piece.

-The perfect science gift for a teacher or lab technician, this stainless steel Periodic Table coffee tumbler is a fun joke for chemistry nerds.
-It’ll hold 20 oz of their fave beverage and has double-wall vacuum insulation (and spill-resistant lid) to keep it at an optimal temperature all morning long.
+The perfect science gift for a teacher or lab technician, this coffee mug is a fun joke for chemistry nerds.
+It’ll hold 16 oz of their fave beverage.
+The mug is microwave safe but handwashing is recommended.